SBCompSciClub/SBCompSciClub.github.io/Readme.md

 ### Authentication
 Sign in with the account was created by you.
 If you ever forget your password, send yourself a password change email via firebase, or ask the awesome amazing cool developer who is currently managing the portal.

+To add an account make sure to create it in the firebase console and add the uid to adminuids.

 ### Views
 The current view determines what information is dumped onto the table.
 The default views are shown in View -> [View Name].
 You can switch to any of these views simply by clicking on any of them.
 The complete view just contains all the information in the database.